 - Discover plants that can be used for food, shelter, medicine and clothing

-- Create a shelter using natural materials for a Playmobil figure
+- Create a shelter using found natural materials for a Playmobil figure

-- Numbers: We can take up to two classes at a time. (up to 64 children)
+- Numbers: One / two classes (up to 64 children)

 - Organisation: The children need to be in five small groups, each to be accompanied by an adult